What not to do on a safari in Africa – 10 Things to Avoid on Safari

 Things to Avoid on Safari – What not to do on a safari in Africa – The dos and don ts on safari

-• Respect Your safari Guides
+• Respect Your Safari Guides

 Our Safari Guides are the most important people you will have in your entire safari holiday with us.
 Safari guides spend more than 80% time with you while on safari.
-The relationship you build between him and you dictate how your entire safari holiday will be.
+The relationship you build between him and you dictates how your entire safari holiday will be.

 By respecting them, you encourage them to work better and even do some amazing services for you that could cost you on the way.
 They know better than anyone, and respecting what they tell you not to do, please respect that.

-Our Safari guides are all silver and gold guides, be sure to have a very engaging, amazing, and interactive African Safari Holiday with us at Cheetah Safaris.
+Our Safari guides are all silver and gold guides.
+Be sure to have a very engaging, amazing, and interactive African Safari Holiday with us at Cheetah Safaris.

-• Don’t Expect to see lots of wildlife
+• Don’t expect to see lots of wildlife

-The best time to visit East Africa and enjoy wildlife sightings is between Jan and March and July to October of every year.
+The best time to visit East Africa and enjoy wildlife sightings is between January and March, and July to October of every year.
 Even though these are the best seasons, at times you wouldn’t be lucky to spot lots of wildlife.

 We, therefore, advise guests to understand that on game drives, you might be lucky to spot 4 pride of lions and in the evening not see a single lion or cheetah for 2 to 3 hours, which is normal, and can easily happen even for 2 to 3 days.